 Earthquakes in TaiwanIn Taiwan, there are very strong earthquakes with far-reaching consequences.
 Earthquakes with a magnitude of over 8.0 destroy numerous houses within a radius of several hundred kilometers and are causing great damage and devastation.
 Due to the special tectonic situation of the country, there are more earthquakes than average.

-Since 1950 more than 2700 people died by direct consequences of earthquakes.
-13 earthquakes also caused a subsequent tsunami, which claimed further lifes and damages.
+Since 1950, more than 2,700 people died by the direct consequences of earthquakes.
+There were 13 earthquakes that also caused a subsequent tsunami, which claimed further lives, and cause additional damage.